Aethodia/Legislation/leg/LegalTextualSpec.rst

         #.
 The contents of each law must additionally meet the formatting-requirements specified in this section's subsections.

             #.
-Full compatibility with the reStructuredText format, as specified at ``http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html``.
+Laws must be fully compatible with the reStructuredText format, as specified at ``http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html``.
             #.
 It is encouraged to embolden the most important parts of a law [2]_ [4]_, although emboldening within footnotes is unnecessary, except where otherwise stated.
             #.
 Outside of the 'Footnotes' section itself, footnotes do not need to appear in order -- although drafters are encouraged to place them so, especially in shorter laws.